Abic7/MicrosoftLearning-DP-203-Data-Engineer/Instructions/Labs/LAB_09_htap_with_azure_synapse_link.md

     ![The button is highlighted.](images/new-container-button.png "New Container")

-3. Create a new container with the following settings:
+3. Create a new container with the following settings and select **OK**:
     - **Database id**: Use the existing **CustomerProfile** database.
     - **Container id**: Enter `UserProfileHTAP`
     - **Partition key**: Enter `/userId`